exadel-inc/etoolbox-authoring-kit/aem-authoring-toolkit-assets/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

  Multiple actions with queries could be defined.
  Single query/action should be separated by ';' and placed in the same order.
  The number of actions should match the number of queries.

+ Action static params could be passed though data attributes with special syntax:
+ - for a single and first action `data-dependson-{action}-{paramName}` can be easily accessed and used from action, e.g. `data-dependson-validate-msg` will be used by validate action as invalid state message
+ - for multiple actions of the same type additional actions params should end with `-{index}` (1 for the second action, 2 for the third). e.g. `data-dependson-validate-msg-1` will be used by second validate action as invalid state message

 #### Authoring Toolkit DependsOn annotations